jhouston532/itc210a-tutorial-blog/README.md

 list.push(first);
 ```
+This creates a new Item called first, then pushes it to the end of the list array.

 ## Functions
-Next, we want to write the functions that will run the list.
+Next, we want to write the functions that will make the list work.
 First, let’s create the function that saves the list array in local storage.
-Local storage can only hold strings.

 ### Store Data in Local Storage
-In order to store data objects, we have to convert the array to a JSON object, and then ‘string-ify’ it.
-Let’s call this function the update storage function.
+Local storage can only store key-value pairs.
+That means that it can store a 'string,' or list of characters, which has a specific name.

 ```
 function updateStorage() {